Gliese 625

 GJ 625 (AC 54 1646-56) is a small red dwarf star with an exoplanetary companion in the northern constellation of Draco.
 The system is located at a distance of 21.1 light-years from the Sun based on parallax, but is drifting closer with a radial velocity of −13 km/s.
 It is too faint to be visible to the naked eye, having an apparent visual magnitude of 10.13 and an absolute magnitude of 11.06.

 This is an M-type main-sequence star with a stellar classification of M1.5V.
 It is spinning slowly with a rotation period of roughly 78 days, and has a low magnetic activity level.
 The star has about a quarter of the mass and size of the Sun, and the metal content is 40% the abundances in the Sun's atmosphere.
 It is radiating just 1.5% of the luminosity of the Sun from its photosphere at an effective temperature of 3,557 K.

 Planetary system

-On May 18, 2017, a planet was detected orbiting AC 54 1646-56 by the HARPS-N telescope.
-The planet, AC 54 1646-56b or (GJ 625b) orbits on the inner edge of the optimistic circumstellar habitable zone of its star, and may support liquid water.
+On May 18, 2017, a planet was detected orbiting GJ 625 by the HARPS-N telescope.
+The planet, GJ 625 b, orbits near the inner edge of the optimistic circumstellar habitable zone of its star, and the discoverers speculate it may support liquid water, depending on atmospheric conditions.
+Based on the habitable zone model of Kopparapu et al. 2013, the planet is not considered to be in the habitable zone as it would likely experience a runaway greenhouse effect, similar to Venus.

 Since the star is considered quiescent (having a low X-ray emission and flare rate), the radio emission from the system may be auroral in nature and coming from a short-period planet.
 Further observations will be needed to confirm this.